Benin travel guide

 British nationals are increasingly being targeted by scam artists operating in West Africa.
 The scams come in many forms: romance and friendship, business ventures, work and employment opportunities and can pose great financial risk to victims.
 You should treat with considerable caution any requests for funds, a job offer, a business venture or a face to face meeting from someone you have been in correspondence with over the internet who lives in West Africa.

 Voodoo day is an annual public holiday celebrated by the majority of Benin’s population in early January.
 Make sure you’ve arranged suitable travel and accommodation as options are limited during the festival and watch out for pickpockets.

 Driving standards and road conditions in Benin are poor.
 Avoid driving outside towns and cities at night as roads are poorly lit.
-During rainy seasons minor, unpaved roads may become impassable.
+During the rainy season (April to mid-July and mid-September to October in the South, and from June to September in the North) there are potential rain bouts which cause flooding, particularly in rural areas.
 Fuel shortages are common in rural areas of northern Benin.
 Police sometimes carry out vehicle checks at temporary road blocks in an effort to improve road safety and reduce the number of car-jackings.

 There’s no reliable public transport in Benin.
 Take care when using public transport; driving standards and vehicle maintenance are poor.
 Avoid taxis and long distance buses as they’re poorly maintained and often overloaded.

 There have been incidents of piracy and armed robbery against large vessels in waters off Benin and neighbouring countries.
 Mariners should take appropriate precautions.

 Avoid swimming in the sea as ocean currents are very strong along the coast.
 Many drownings occur each year.